-Join Garrick Chow for an in-depth discussion in this video What is OneDrive?, part of Up and Running with OneDrive.
+Join Garrick Chow for an in-depth discussion in this video What is OneDrive?, part of Learning OneDrive.

 - OneDrive is Microsoft's cloud-based file storage service, that allows you to sync and share files between your computers and mobile devices so you can access them from anywhere you have an internet connection.
 You can also share files with other people via OneDrive, making it easy to send and receive documents, photos, or any other type of file which is especially convenient if you have either very large or numerous files to share.
 For example, that makes it very easy to share photos with other people.
 Instead of having to worry about attaching files in emails, and wondering if it'll hit the size limit for attachments, you can simply send a link to your photos on OneDrive.

 OneDrive is similar to other cloud-based storage systems you may have heard of like Dropbox or Google Drive, but it also offers some distinct advantages, especially if you use other Microsoft products.
 For example, with OneDrive, you can use the online version of Microsoft office to edit, create and collaborate on documents, spreadsheets and presentations.
 OneDrive is also built directly into Windows 8.1 and later.
 So you can access your files without having to install additional software.
 Working with files stored on OneDrive looks and feels exactly the same as working with the files stored locally on your computer, except the changes you make are instantly saved online.